Leone Nawai

-Leone Nawai (born 15 August 1995) is a Fijian rugby union player, currently playing for the Taranaki in New Zealand and was named in the Chiefs squad for the 2025 Super Rugby Pacific.
+Leone Nawai (born 15 August 1995) is a Fijian rugby union player, currently playing for the Taranaki in New Zealand.
+He was named in the Chiefs squad for the 2025 Super Rugby Pacific.
 His preferred position is scrum-half.

-Attended Ratu Kadavulevu School and played for their first fifteen in 2014 and was named for Fiji U20's for the Junior World Championship in 2015.
+In 2014, he attended Ratu Kadavulevu School and played for their first fifteen.
+In 2015, he was named for Fiji U20's for the Junior World Championship in 2015.

 Played 4 seasons for Suva in the Skipper Cup in Fiji and was one of their key players before he was rewarded with a contract with the Drua in their inaugural season in 2022.